ChemicalSalt/My-Portfolio/README.md

-# My Simple Website
+# My Portfolio

 ## Description
-My Awesome Website is a simple and responsive site designed to showcase my web development skills.
+My Portfolio is a simple and responsive site designed to showcase my web development skills.
 It features an introduction, information about the services I offer, a gallery of my work, and a contact form for inquiries.

 ## Features
 - **Home**: An introduction to the website and its purpose.